-Danielle Mitchell is a feminist poet, teaching artist, and entrepreneur.
+Danielle Mitchell (she/her) is a feminist poet, teaching artist, and graphic designer.
 She is the Founding Director of The Poetry Lab, a community-based learning program that rallies in service of working class writers across the globe.
 Danielle is the author of Makes the Daughter-in-Law Cry, winner of the Clockwise Chapbook Prize (Tebot Bach, 2017).
 Her poems have appeared in Hayden’s Ferry Review, Vinyl, Four Way Review, Transom, New Orleans Review, Animal and others.
 Danielle has received scholarships to travel to Patmos Island, Greece to study poetry, as well as grants from Poets & Writers and the Ashaki M. Jackson No Barriers Grant from the Women Who Submit.
 She is the inaugural winner of the Editor’s Prize from Mary Magazine and the Editor’s Choice Award from The Mas Tequila Review.
 She has performed on stages all over Southern California including the Segerstrom Center for the Arts.
 Danielle holds a B.A. in Women’s and Gender Studies and Creative Writing from the University of Redlands and is an alumna of the Community of Writers.
 She is currently working on a manuscript of poems about misogyny and the Internet.